o2r-project/erc-spec/docs/spec/index.md

 + `author.affiliation` A list of institutions, organizations or other groups that the creator of the asset is associated with.
 + `author.name` The name of the human individual, institution, organization, machine or other entity that acts as creator of the asset.
 + `author.orcid` the ORCid of the creator of the asset.
++ `community` Indicates belonging to a scientific community, e.g. on a repositoy platform.
 + `depends` A block for each entity that the software is dependent on for execution.
 + `depends.identifier` An identifying name for the depending package.
 + `depends.version` The computer software and hardware required to run the software.
 + `depends.packageSystem` The package manager system that makes the dependency entity available.
-+ `description` A text representation conveying the purpose and scope of the asset.
++ `description` A text representation conveying the purpose and scope of the asset (the abstract).
-+ `ercIdentifier` A universally unique character string associated with the asset as _executable research compendium_.
++ `ercIdentifier` A universally unique character string associated with the asset as _executable research compendium_, provided by the o2r service.
++ `file` A block for the main source file for the metadata (e.g. rmd file), generated and used by the o2r service.
++ `file.filename` see above
++ `file.filepath` see above
++ `file.mimetype` see above
 + `generatedBy` The entity, person or tool, that created the software.
 + `interaction` Information on how to interact with the asset.
 + `interaction.interactive` indicates interaction such as shiny app dynamics is possible.
-+ `interaction.interactive` is the indicator, if shiny is present.
 + `keywords` Tags associated with the asset.
++ `license` License information for the entire ERC.
 + `paperLanguage` A list of language codes that indicate the language of the asset, e.g. _en_.
-+ `paperSource` is the text document file of the paper.
++ `paperSource` The text document file of the paper.
++ `publicationDate` The publication date of the paper publication.
 + `recordDateCreated` The date that this metadata record was created.
 + `softwarePaperCitation` A text string that can be used to authoritatively cite a research paper, conference proceedings or other scholarly work that describes the design, development, usage, significance or other aspect of the software.
 + `spatial` Information about the geometric bounding box of the underlying data/software.
-+ `spatial.union` A Geojson object of the aggregated bounding boxes of the underlying data/software.
++ `spatial.files` A Geojson object of the aggregated bounding boxes of the underlying data/software, generated by the o2r service.
++ `spatial.union` A Geojson object displaying the spatial properties of the data.
++ `temporal` Aggregated information about the relevant time period of the underlying data sets.
-+ `temporal.begin` The starting point of said time period.
++ `temporal.begin` The starting point of the relevant time period.
-+ `temporal.end` The end point of said time period.
++ `temporal.end` The end point of the relevant time period.
-+ `temporal` Aggregated information about the relevant time period of the underlying data or contents.
-+ `title` The distinguishing name associated with the asset.
++ `title` The distinguishing name of the paper publication.
-+ `version` A unique string indicating a specific state of the software, i.e. an initial public release, an update or bug fix release, etc. No version format or schema is enforced for this value.

 ## Validation